Students who choose to drive to TrekNorth will have accessible parking on the north side of the building.

 Students are expected to drive responsibly when entering and exiting the campus.
 There is no charge for parking.

-TrekNorth offers a range of activities for students to participate in.
+TrekNorth offers a range of activities for students:

-Extra Curricular Activities: Soccer, Mountain Biking Cross Country Skiing, Track, Speech, Robotics.
-Envirothon, Knowledge Bowl
+Extra Curricular Activities: Mountain Biking, Cross Country Running, Cross Country Skiing, Track, Speech, Robotics, Beading, Knowledge Bowl, Ojibwe Quiz Bowl

-Clubs: National Honors Society, Student Council, Native American Youth Council
+Clubs: National Honors Society, National Arts Honor Society, Student Council, Native American Youth Council

 Fun: Student assemblies, Lock-ins, Dances, Prom, Student-run lunch activities